salkuadrat/universe/README.md

 ## Getting Started

-You should ensure that you add dependency in your flutter project.
+You should add dependency in your flutter project.

 Since the initial version of this package using 3 dependencies from other git repos (the null safety version of their non-null safety official packages), at this moment, you can only reference this library from github repo: